How does diabetes affect my risk of peripheral vascular disease?

 Understanding and Managing Diabetic Foot Complications

-Diabetes is a growing concern worldwide, and Singapore is no exception.
-With diabetic foot complications being among the most serious and disabling, proper management is crucial.
-If not handled correctly, these complications can lead to severe outcomes such as ulcers, infections, and even amputations.
-This guide will help you understand the causes, management, and prevention of diabetic foot complications, providing valuable insights for those at risk.
+Diabetes is a growing concern in Singapore, with diabetic foot complications being among the most serious and disabling.
+Proper management is crucial to prevent severe outcomes like ulcers, infections, and amputations, and this guide offers valuable insights on causes, prevention, and management for those at risk.